 Same

-(x) All provisions of the Personal Property Security Act shall apply to the regulatory asset on the basis that it is intangible personal property, except to the extent otherwise provided in this section.
+(x) All provisions of the Personal Property Security Act shall apply to the investment asset and each investment interest on the basis that it is intangible personal property, except to the extent otherwise provided in this section.

 Same

-(x) All proceeds of a related [Investment Interest?] that are subject to the pledge that are received by the owner of the investment asset shall immediately be subject to the pledge, and the security interest in the proceeds shall be perfected pursuant to the Personal Property Security Act.
+(x) All proceeds of a related investment interest that are subject to the security interest that are received by the applicable investment asset owner shall immediately be subject to the security interest, and the security interest in the proceeds shall be perfected pursuant to the Personal Property Security Act.

 Same

-(x) A pledge perfected under the Personal Property Security Act shall be a continuously perfected security interest and shall have priority over any other lien or security interest, created by operation of law or otherwise, that may attach to the property rights and interests in the [Investment Interest?] subject to the pledge unless the pledgee has otherwise agreed in writing.
+(x) A security interest perfected under the Personal Property Security Act shall be a continuously perfected security interest and shall have priority over any other lien or security interest, created by operation of law or otherwise, that may attach to the property rights and interests in the investment interest subject to the security interest unless the secured party has otherwise agreed in writing.

-Same

-(x) A pledgee shall have a perfected security interest in a related [Investment Interest?], including the owner of the investment asset’s rights and interests in and to [the clean energy adjustment?] or other related proceeds in respect of the [Investment Interest?] and that are deposited in any [which account?] or other account of any [Electricity Distributor, IESO, Alternative Servicer or other person who may have commingled such Transition Charge Collections or such other proceeds with other funds].

 Proceeds

-(8) All proceeds of the investment asset that are subject to the pledge and that are received by the investment asset owner shall immediately be subject to the pledge and shall be perfected without any physical delivery of the proceeds, registration of any financing statement or any further act.
+(8) All proceeds of an investment interest that are subject to the security interest and that are received by the applicable investment asset owner shall immediately be subject to the security interest and shall be perfected without any physical delivery of the proceeds, registration of any financing statement or any further act.

-[OLC Note: Isn’t the above subs.
-(8) already covered by the general section in our “Miscellaneous” part that deals with “no further acts or approvals required”?
-(Article 12 (3) of Blakes doc.]

 Perfection

-(9) The pledge shall be a continuously perfected security interest and shall have priority over any other lien, created by operation of law or otherwise, that may subsequently attach to the property rights and interests in the investment asset subject to the Pledge, subject to the written consent of the person to whom the pledge has been granted.
+(9) The security interest shall be a continuously perfected security interest and shall have priority over any other lien, created by operation of law or otherwise, that may subsequently attach to the property rights and interests in the investment interest subject to the security interest, subject to the written consent of the person to whom the security interest has been granted.

 Same

-(10) The person to whom the pledge has been granted shall have a perfected security interest in revenues or other proceeds that are deposited in any [investment asset account] or other account of any electricity vendor, the IESO, an agent of an electricity vendor or the IESO or other person who may have commingled such revenues or other proceeds with other funds.
+(10) The person to whom the security interest has been granted shall have a perfected security interest in revenues or other proceeds that are deposited in any [investment asset account] or other account of any electricity vendor, the IESO, an agent of an electricity vendor or the IESO or other person who may have commingled such revenues or other proceeds with other funds.

 Collective action required